Introduction to high dimensional knots: High dimensional knots and links exist

-So, when we say that we move a knot such that it is always not touching itself, we suppose that we move a knot with `tubular neighborhood' together and that the tubular neighborhood is not always touching itself.
+You feel that it is natural to prohibit this procedure, don't you?
+So, when we say that we move a knot such that it is always not touching itself, we suppose that we move a knot with `tubular neighborhood' drawn in Figure \ref{tubel} together and that the tubular neighborhood is not always touching itself.
 We can say that knots are `thickened' when we consider the procedure that knots are moved.